Zolotarivka, Luhansk Oblast

 Zolotarivka (Золотарівка) is a village in eastern Ukraine, located in Sievierodonetsk Raion of Luhansk Oblast.
-It is close to Verkhniokamianka and the Lysychansk Oil Refinery.
+It is close to Verkhnokamianka and the Lysychansk Oil Refinery.

 History

 During the Holodomor in 1932–33, at least 82 villagers were confirmed to have died from starvation.

 During the Russo-Ukrainian War, the village was captured by Russian forces in early July 2022, Ukrainian forces claimed to have retaken the village.

 Demographics

 The native language distribution of the population is as follows: